 - Not performing regular maintenance could mean that your HVAC is working harder than it needs to, resulting in more energy usage.

 Replacing your current HVAC system with a newer, more energy efficient model that is properly sized for your home will save you hundreds each year.

 Thermostats today do more than controlling the temperature of the room; they also learn your patterns and will shut themselves off when you’re away.
 Investing in a smart thermostat will give you greater control over the energy you use each day, saving you money you didn’t know you were wasting.

 If you are replacing the flooring anywhere in your home, consider putting in a radiant heat mat.
 Each mat only uses about the same amount of electricity as a light bulb but will make your room feel much warmer and more comfortable than your current system.
 This is because the mat heats you, and your furnishings, but not the air.
 So there’s less wasted heat and less wasted energy.

 If you plan on remodeling your kitchen, make sure you opt for Energy Star rated appliances, which can save you money each month that you run them.
 Look for models that use not only less energy, but less water as well to save even more.

 Water Saving Appliances

-A lot of people think of heating, cooling, and electricity and overlook their water usage.
+A lot of people focus on heating, cooling, and electricity, and overlook their water usage.
 Investing in water saving appliances, such as low-flush toilets and water restricting faucets will save you thousands of gallons of water every year.
-New technologies mean that you won’t even notice a drop in performance at the same time.
+And with new technologies you won’t even notice a drop in performance.